 Kowarski’s article offered some specific places to look for work in chemistry, including some less conventional industry choices:

 - Chemical companies

 - Technical or pharmaceutical sales firms”

 Chemistry is a major factor in the production and sale of consumer goods.
 Chemical compounds are the building blocks of so many of the foods we eat, and chemical processes are what create cleaning and styling products we use every day.
-So rest assured that this degree is not necessarily a direct route to years working alone as a research chemist.
-That’s an important role, but it doesn’t have to be your only choice.
+So rest assured that this degree is not necessarily a direct route to years working alone as a research chemist or laboratory technician.
+Those are important roles, but they don't have to be your only choices.

 According to Brandt, being open to working in a business capacity is an excellent route to employment and security.
 He said, “Typically, the businesses or industries that (graduates) go into are with companies that make products to sell.
-The graduates may go into sales, quality control, development of new materials, or even forensic science type of work.
+(Chemistry) graduates may go into sales, quality control, (or become a materials scientist and assist in the) development of new materials, or even forensic science type of work.
 Quality control seems to be the highest need, and we are regularly asked for a recent graduate to apply for positions.”

 Does a chemistry degree pay well?